Movies

 Genre: thriller

-What's notable: when a couple’s young daughter goes missing, the police set up surveillance on their home.
-But soon it becomes clear that law enforcement is not the only one watching them.
+What's notable: when a couple’s young daughter goes missing, the police place their home under surveillance.
+But it soon becomes clear that law enforcement is not the only one watching them.

 Reflection in a Dead Diamond — 5 December (dir.
 Helene Cattet, Bruno Forzani / Shudder)